-Source: SCB The fact that small banks have gained market share in Sweden since 2010 is confirmed by the top figure; small banks (outside the top seven biggest banks) realised 22% of total credit growth from 2010 to 2017, despite having a market share of around 13% in 2010.
-Also Länsförsäkringars bank accounted for around 7% of the credit growth from 2010 to 2017 despite having a market share of 3% in 2010.
-At the other end of the scale Nordea accounted for only around 6% of the credit growth in the period.
-There are variations on who drives the credit growth within each year, cf. the bottom figure; The large credit growth of SEB primarily took place in 2010 to 2013, after which Swedbank got the biggest share of the credit growth.
+The fact that small banks have gained market share in Sweden since 2010 is confirmed by the top figure; small banks (outside the top seven biggest banks) realised 23% of total credit growth from 2010 to 2018, despite having a market share of around 13% in 2010.
+Also Länsförsäkringar Bank accounted for around 7% of the credit growth from 2010 to 2018 despite having a market share of less than 3% in 2010.

+At the other end of the scale Nordea accounted for around 6% of the credit growth in the period.

+There are variations as to who drives the credit growth within each year, cf. the bottom figure; The large credit growth of SEB primarily took place in 2010 to 2013, after which Swedbank got the biggest share of the credit growth.
 Since 2014, the four big banks have got around 50% of the net credit growth (compared to their market share of 70%), thus loosing market shares.

-Share of total net credit growth 2010-2017
+Share of total net credit growth 2010-2018

 Note: The figure is based on data from SCB of "credit to households and non-financial businesses.
 These figures differ from the SNL database used in the rest of the report, which are based on income statements.
-In 2016, Sparbanken Öresund changed from cooperating with SBAB to Swedbank.
-This meant that a stock mortgages of SEK 20.5 bn moved from SBAB to Swedbank.
-The numbers in the figures are adjusted for this.
-Without that adjustment the SBAB's share of the net increase would be 5% instead of 6% and Swedbank's 18% instead of 17%.

 Source: SCB

 Share of credit growth each year